Kinatarkan

-Kinatarkan, also spelled as Kinatarcan and also known as Guintacan, is an island of the province of Cebu in the Philippines.
+Kinatarkan, also spelled as Kinatarcan and also known as Guintarcan, is an island of the province of Cebu in the Philippines.
 It lies about 25 km off the west coast of Cebu and 12 km northeast from Bantayan Island.
 The island is within the municipality of Santa Fe and comprises three barangays: Hagdan, Kinatarkan and Langub.

 The island has an elongated elliptical shape, about 6.8 km long (N-S) and 2.5 km wide (E-W).
 Offshore are numerous coral reefs and seagrass beds.
 The topography of the island is hilly and along the eastern coastline is a large lagoon.
 The coast of the island is dominated by numerous towering rock cliffs, which are interrupted by some flat beaches.
 The vegetation of the island consists of dense tropical vegetation, in the interior there are also large intensive agricultural areas.

 A number of sinkholes have formed at various locations on the island.
 While one appeared in 2014, it is thought that others had developed some years earlier.
 As from August 2014 their cause is still being assessed.